LiteLDev/LeviLamina/docs/en_US/Usage/README.md

 For more **installation and usage guides**,  come to 👉[LiteLoader documentation](https://docs.litebds.com/#/en/Usage/)👈 to view

 ## Installation ResourcePacks/Addon
-Copy `.mcpack`, `.mcaddon` or `.zip` to `plugins/AddonsHelper` and restart server
-You can manage ResourcePacks and Addons by using `addons` command
+Copy `.mcpack`, `.mcaddon` or `.zip` to `plugins/AddonsHelper` and restart server You can manage ResourcePacks and Addons by using `addons` command

 ## 🔌 Plugins hot management

-Don't need to close server, you can manage plugins, we provided these console commands
+Don't need to close server, you can manage plugins, we provided these console commands:

 - `ll list`
   **List** plugins
 - `ll load ./plugins/xxxx.js`
   **Hot load** plugin which locate in target path.
 The path is relative to the BDS root directory.
 - `ll unload xxxx.lua`
   **Hot unload** plugin which called xxxx.lua
 - `ll reload xxxx.dll`
   **Reload** plugin which called xxxx.dll
 - `ll reload`
   **Reload** all plugins
 - `ll version`
   Print version of LiteLoaderBDS
 - `ll upgrade`
   Check for updates

 #### Hot management common problem

 - After a plugin is hot unloaded, the commands registered by this plugin are not removed.
 When the player uses those commands, it will prompt that the command does not exist
 - If your plugin has exported functions imported by other plugins, when you unload/reload this plugin, the corresponding Import of other plugins will be invalid.
 - Do not unload or reload plugins when the server has not started, or when there are a lot of players on the server!
 Otherwise the server may crash
 - After hot reloading/hot reloading a plugin, the `onServerStarted` event registered by the plugin will be called immediately, and the player join event `onPlayerJoin` will be called one by one (because the server has been started at this time)